Gurjot108/Gurjot108/README.md

 <h1>Bonjour!! <img alt="wave" src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f44b/512.gif" alt="👋" width="35" height="35"> </h1>

-I'm Gurjot, a pre-final year student at NIT Rourkela, India, pursuing a degree in Metallurgical and Materials Engineering.
+I'm Gurjot, a final year student at NIT Rourkela, India, pursuing a degree in Metallurgical and Materials Engineering.
 I am passionate about developing user-centric projects and have a flair for creating visually captivating designs.
 My interests extend beyond engineering into the realms of Video Editing and Cinematography, where I bring stories to life through compelling visuals and innovative techniques.

 > Internet is a powerful tool, and I'm passionate about using it to a difference.